American-Institutes-for-Research/2022-AERA-EdSurvey-Training/README.md

 Greetings!

-Thank you for registering for our AERA course on Analyzing Large-scale Assessment Data Using R. We are looking forward to meeting every one of you through the zoom meeting.
+Thank you for registering for our AERA course on **Analyzing NAEP and TIMSS Data Using R**.
+We are looking forward to meeting every one of you through the zoom webinar.

 Before the class, please install: